facebook/jscodeshift/README.md

 Sometimes there are files and directories that you want to avoid running transforms on.
 For example, the node_modules/ directory, where the project's installed local npm packages reside, can introduce bugs if any files in it are accidentally transformed by jscodeshift.

-The simplest way to avoid many of these unwanted transforms is to pass jscodeshift the __—gitignore__ flag, which uses the glob patterns specified in your project’s .gitignore file to avoid transforming anything in directories such as node_modules/, dist/, etc. In most cases anything you want git to ignore you proabably are also going to want jscodeshift to ignore as well. _Please note that the .gitignore file use will be taken from the current working directory from which jscodeshift is being run._
+The simplest way to avoid many of these unwanted transforms is to pass jscodeshift the __--gitignore__ flag, which uses the glob patterns specified in your project’s .gitignore file to avoid transforming anything in directories such as node_modules/, dist/, etc. In most cases anything you want git to ignore you proabably are also going to want jscodeshift to ignore as well. _Please note that the .gitignore file use will be taken from the current working directory from which jscodeshift is being run._

 ```
 jscodeshift --gitignore mytransform.js